IRS Combats Identity Theft and Refund Fraud on Many Fronts

-The Law Enforcement Assistance Program, formerly known as the Identity Theft Pilot Disclosure Program, was expanded nationwide.
-This program provides for the disclosure of federal tax return information associated with the accounts of known and suspected victims of identity theft with the express written consent of those victims.
-There are currently more than 300 state/local law enforcement agencies from 35 states participating.
-For FY 2013, more than 2,400 requests were received from state and local law enforcement agencies.
+The nationwide Law Enforcement Assistance Program provides for the disclosure of federal tax return information associated with the accounts of known and suspected victims of identity theft with the express written consent of those victims.
+There are now more than 755 state/local law enforcement agencies from 47 states participating.
+For FY 2014, more than 6,776 requests were received from state and local law enforcement agencies.

 The Identity Theft Clearinghouse (ITC) continues to develop and refer identity theft refund fraud schemes to Criminal Investigation (CI) Field Offices for investigation.
-For FY 2013, the ITC received over 1,400 identity theft related leads.
-Those leads related to more than 391,000 tax returns claiming in excess of $1.3 billion dollars in potentially fraudulent federal income tax refunds.
+Since its inception in FY12, it has received over 7,600 individual identity theft leads.
+These leads involved approximately 1.47 million returns with over $6.8 billion in refunds claimed.